rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 .. image:: ../images/publisher_node.png

-Initialize ROS2 Node with BeginPlay event.
-You can set ROSNode parameters from right `detail` panel.
+Initialize the ROS2 Node using the BeginPlay event.
+You can set the ROSNode parameters, such as Name and Namespace, from the `detail` panel on the right.
-Name and Namespace are set in the panel.

 Non Loop Publisher
 ~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../images/publisher_non_loop.png

-Compared to C++, in Blueprint, the Publisher is already generated as a Component before BeginPlay,
+Compared to C++, which uses CreatePublisher(),
+in Blueprint, the Publisher is already generated as a Component before BeginPlay.
-so instead we use AddPublisher.
+Therefore, we use AddPublisher to initialize the Publisher instead.
-AddPublisher initializes the Publisher.
-The CreatePublisher in C++ calls AddPublisher internally.
+The CreatePublisher function in C++ internally calls AddPublisher.

-You can see parameters such as Topic Name, Publisher Class, Msg Class are set in the right `detail` panel.
+You can see that parameters such as Topic Name, Publisher Class, and Msg Class are set in the right `details`` panel..

 Loop Publisher
 ~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../images/publisher_loop.png

-Call back function is bounded with custom event, red node in the center.
+Callback function is bound to a custom event, indicated by the red node in the center.
-You can use UE function as a callback function as well.
+This callback function is executed at regular intervals with a specified frequency.

 Custom Publisher class
 ~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../images/publisher_custom.png

-To set paramter to custom publisher object, we create a variable of custom publisher class and set it to the publisher component.
+To set parameters for a custom publisher object,
+we need to create a variable of the custom publisher class and then assign it to the publisher component.